amal-krishna-m-u/invoiceGenerator/README.md

 # Invoice Generator

-This is a basic invoice generator built with React.js and Vite, featuring the ability to add new product categories with GST%, add new products, and generate bills by selecting products.
+This is a basic invoice generator built with React.js and Vite, featuring the ability to add new product categories with GST%, add new products, and generate bills by selecting products.This project uses local sotrage to store and retrive product categories and products.So no need to install or use any db services.If the data increases it is recommended to use a db service like [Supabse](https://supabase.com/).

 ## Live Link
 You can find the live link for this project on [Netlify](https://invoice-gst-generator.netlify.app).